top of page

 Don't be ridiculous, of course I teach classes...

-The advanced undergraduate / beginning graduate student courses
+Advanced undergraduate / beginning graduate student courses

 first half Fall semester